vs

 Cold tolerance

-Husky — Advantages
+Siberian Husky — Advantages

-High energy level, suitable for active families.
+High energy level suitable for active lifestyles.

 Disadvantages